pablobm/pygame-tutorial/source/lessons/01300-functions/index.html.markdown

 title: Functions
 ---

 We have written a bunch of code so far, and our program is starting to look a bit confusing.
 There's a lot going on, and it can be difficult to read.
-Maybe you understand it well now, but if you leave it for a week or two and then come back, you'll have forgotten part of it, and you'll have to read it again to remember what was going on.
+Maybe you understand it well now, but if you leave it for a week or two and then come back, you'll have forgotten part of it.
+You'll have to read it again to remember what was going on.
 Also, if you decided to team up with someone else to develop this game, they'd have to figure it out from scratch, reading all that code.

 At this point, we should take a step back for a moment and see how we can tidy this up.
 Neater code is easier for us and others to understand and extend.
 One tool to help us with this is *functions*.